Cuddureddi. It means "a cause for celebration" if you're from Italy. Well, actually, it means "a sort of doughnut." Same thing.

-An impressive and enticing use for those healthy roots and tubers that doesn't at all feel virtuous.
-In fact, they feel quite indulgent.
+An impressive and enticing use for healthy roots and tubers that, thankfully, doesn't taste virtuous at all.
+In fact, it actually feels quite indulgent.

 Because we believe awesome fried chicken is a birthright for all, we bring you this gluten-free, dairy-free, paleo-friendly bird.